wanadev/abitbol/README.md

 ### `Class.__include__`

-A list of objects that contains properties to mix in the Class.
+A list of objects that contains properties to mix in the class.

 ```javascript